A Better Approach To Portfolio Construction For Your Clients

 Tough To Do On Your Own

-To align with Seeking Alpha's guidelines about at the time, I presented it initially as do-it-yourself approach, and described the first step, perhaps too informally, as "find securities you think will do well".
+To align with Seeking Alpha's guidelines at the time, I presented it initially as do-it-yourself approach, and described the first step, perhaps too informally, as "find securities you think will do well".
 Seeking Alpha editor Gil Weinreich expressed skepticism about that in his Financial Advisors' Daily Digest then.

 That irked me at the time, but Gil had a point: what I was really asking you to do in that first step was to find alpha, which isn't easy for any investor, especially a financial advisor busy handling the needs of his current clients as well as prospecting for new ones.
 And I wasn't asking you to just find alpha, but to find it among securities that weren't too expensive to hedge.
 That's a tall order to do on your own.
 It's taken me years to develop a system to do it, but I think I have built a better mousetrap for you.